- To learn what wood boring insects are and how they damage trees

-Adults of both BSLB and black spruce beetle are very similar in appearnce.
-They are brown to reddish-brown with a dark brown or black head and can range between ⅓ to ¾ inches long.
-The elytra may have 2-3 longitudinal stripes, and the antennae are about ½ the length of the body.
+Adults are brown to reddish-brown with a dark brown or black head and can range between 1/3 to ¾ inches long.
+The elytra may have 2-3 longitudinal stripes.
+The antennae are about ½ the length of the body.

 Larvae are yellow-white, legless, and ½ to 1 inch long.
 The head is reddish-brown.

-These two species are very difficult to tell apart from each other or distinguish from our native Tetropium species.
+These two species are very difficult to tell apart and distinguish from our native Tetropium.
 Positive identification will require examination of adults by a trained taxonomist.

 - Excessive resin flow down the trunk